Reusing steps with library checkpoints

 # Managing library checkpoints

 The tab displays a list of all the library checkpoints in your project.
 You can use the search box at the top to filter the results.
+To its left, you can further filter between active and archived library checkpoints (see Archiving library checkpoints below for more information).

 Each row in the list shows the name of the library checkpoint and other useful information such as the number of journeys that use the library checkpoint, as well as the last person who edited it (or the creator if there were no updates).